awesomemotive/wp-simple-pay-lite/README.md

 Stripe Checkout for WordPress
 ==================

-Add beautiful Stripe checkout forms to your WordPress site.
+The simplest and fastest way to add a beautiful Stripe checkout forms to your WordPress site.

+Uses the highly optimized web and mobile overlay checkout form from https://stripe.com/checkout.